Port of Doraleh

 The Port of Doraleh is an extension of the Port of Djibouti, located 5 km west of Djibouti City.
 The multipurpose port has terminals for handling oil, bulk cargo, containers and livestock.
 It was partially owned and operated by DP World and China Merchants Holdings, until its container facility was seized by the government of Djibouti in February 2018.
-There is a Chinese naval base directly adjacent to the port.
-China’s first overseas military base is in close proximity to the port.
+China’s first overseas military base is near the port.

 Operations

 Doraleh Multipurpose Port

 The Doraleh Multipurpose Port (DMP) has a total of 15 berths over a 4 km long quay.
 One of the berths is reserved for the use of the Chinese Navy, which has a base on the western edge of the port.
 All of the terminals have direct access to the Addis Ababa–Djibouti Railway, which provides landlocked Ethiopia with railroad access to the sea.

 The port is called by major shipping services in the region, including: